Nuclear triad: SLBMs

 These technologies comprise a majority of the nuclear advances made by the Soviet Union from the 1950s–1970s.
 As the 1980s came about, the new technology of cruise-missiles significantly altered deterrence strategies in both the US and Soviet Union.
 At this point, the nuclear triad maintained its importance in ensuring a second-strike capability, although this significance has waned dramatically since the end of the Cold War.

 United States

-Nuclear triad during the Cold War (1960–1990)
+Nuclear triad during the early Cold War (1950–1970)

-The origins of the United States' nuclear triad can be traced back to the 1960s.
-Its main motivation for developing the program was that the Navy, Army, and Air Force all wanted to play a role in the operation of the country's nuclear arsenal.
-The United States also desired the nuclear triad because it would give them a variety of platforms to deliver a deadly strike to the Soviet Union.
+The origins of the United States' nuclear triad can be traced back to the 1940s, but full development was not achieved until the end of the 1950s.
+Its initial motivation for developing the program was that the Navy, Army, and Air Force all wanted to play a role in the operation of the country's nuclear arsenal.
+During this period the 'legs' of the triad were unstable, the advance of technology caused rapid obsolescence of weapon systems after only a few years; only the development of SLBMs began to give some stability to the arms race.

+The United States desired the nuclear triad because it would give them a variety of platforms to deliver a deadly strike to the Soviet Union.
 Forcing the Soviet Union to put focus on potential attacks from the land, air, and sea would give the United States a significant advantage in terms of deterrence.
 Specifically, the nuclear triad was viewed as a way to complicate Soviet first strike and attack planning as well as ensure the survivability of U.S. assets.

+During this timeframe the U.S. also created the triad by reducing the number of delivery systems, especially by ending any strategic role for Navy manned aircraft.
+A seaplane capable of delivering nuclear weapons, the P6M SeaMaster, would be canceled in 1959.
+A carrier-based supersonic strategic bomber, the A-5 Vigilante, would be withdrawn from that role in 1963 and converted to the strategic reconnaissance role; its subsonic predecessors, the A-2 Savage and A-3 Skywarrior, were retired in 1959 (A-2) or converted to non-bombing roles (A-3).
+Overlaps between the Army and Air Force ballistic missile programs, such as the Army PGM-19 Jupiter and the Air Force PGM-17 Thor IRBMs, would be eliminated.

+ICBMs were viewed by the United States as the means to attack hardened targets within the Soviet Union such as underground bunkers.
+Stored in protective "coffins" and later in underground silos, the newer long range missiles were accurate and could be fired quickly.
+During the early Cold War, the United States maintained multiple different types of ICBMs.
+This portion of the triad consisted of the following missiles: the CGM/HGM-16 Atlas, HGM-25A Titan I, LGM-25C Titan II, LGM-30A/B Minuteman I, and LGM-30F Minuteman II missiles.
+All of these were armed with a single warhead.
+The Atlas missiles would be retired in 1964, the Titan I missiles in 1965, and the Minuteman I missiles would be retired by 1970.